 One of Clean Air Sudbury's largest initiatives is to produce Clearing the Air, a report on air quality trends in Greater Sudbury.
-This report is updated about every five years with information collected from public databases from the Ontario Ministry of Environment and Climate Change and the Sudbury Sulphur Dioxide Monitoring Network.
-The most report was released on Clean Air Day 2016 (June 8th) and encompasses data from 2008 - 2014.
-This report, along with a complementary summary report (provided in both French and English), can be found in the Reports and Presentations page.
+This report is updated every five years with information collected from public databases by the Ontario Ministry of Environment and Climate Change and the Sudbury Sulphur Dioxide (SO) Monitoring Network.

 Clean Air Sudbury actively seeks opportunities to educate the public through environmental events, conferences and trade shows.
 For example, in October 2015, Clean Air Sudbury gave a presentation at the Northern Green Leadership and Learning Conference at the Willet Green Miller Centre at Laurentian University.